How CFOs can turn any decision dilemma into growth

 5 minute read

 Today, leading organizations are looking at new ways to reinvent the enterprise.
 The goal is to fuel growth and optimize operations.
 And they’re turning to CFOs to drive their sweeping reinventions.
 But as the speed of business increases, so does complexity.
 Understanding what’s needed to accelerate interconnected transformations is key.
 It’s how CFOs can drive successful enterprise reinvention.
 It’s also a critical skill for the modern CFO.

 Yet, CFOs face an extraordinary number of decisions to make on compressed timelines.
 Each one carries cascading consequences in our constantly shifting world.
 This puts CFOs at the center of what psychologist Barry Schwartz calls the “paradox of choice.”
 The volume of options and their interconnected nature, often hinders more than it helps.
 It slows decisions down rather than accelerating them.
 And in some cases, it can lead to decision paralysis.

 To help CFOs overcome the challenges they face today, Accenture has developed two complementary points of view.
 They explore how CFOs can maximize the effectiveness of their decision-making and unlock the potential impact of their strategic choices in today’s fast-paced and complex business environment.

-The Paradox of Choice for CFOs presents insights on how CFOs can overcome the paradox of choice, accelerate strategic decision-making and unlock greater shareholder value from an enterprise reinvention agenda.
+In this point of view, we present insights on how CFOs can overcome the paradox of choice, accelerate strategic decision-making and unlock greater shareholder value from an enterprise reinvention agenda.
 Download Part 1 now.

-In The CFO Success Paradigm, we explore how a dynamic combination of three variables can help CFOs cut through the decision-making gridlock and unlock every decision’s potential impact.
+In this point of view, we explore how a dynamic combination of three variables can help CFOs cut through the decision-making gridlock and unlock every decision’s potential impact.
 Download Part 2 now.